Nonlinear Evolution via Spatially-Dependent Linear Dynamics for Electrophysiology and Calcium Data: Abstract

 \section{Abstract}

-Latent variable models have been widely applied for the analysis and visualization of large datasets.
-In the case of sequential data, closed-form inference is possible when the transition and observation functions are linear.
-However, approximate inference techniques are usually necessary when dealing with nonlinear evolution and observations.
-Here, we propose a novel variational inference framework for the explicit modeling of time series, Variational Inference for Nonlinear Dynamics (VIND), that is able to uncover nonlinear observation and latent dynamics from sequential data.
-The framework includes a structured approximate posterior, and an algorithm that relies on the fixed-point iteration method to find the best estimate for latent trajectories.
-We apply the method to several datasets and show that it is able to accurately infer the underlying dynamics of these systems, in some cases substantially outperforming state-of-the-art methods.
+Latent variable models have been widely applied for the analysis of time series resulting from experimental neuroscience techniques.
+In these datasets, observations are relatively smooth and possibly nonlinear.
+We present Variational Inference for Nonlinear Dynamics (VIND), a variational inference framework that is able to uncover nonlinear, smooth latent dynamics from sequential data.
+The framework is a direct extension of PfLDS; including a structured approximate posterior describing spatially-dependent linear dynamics, as well as an algorithm that relies on the fixed-point iteration method to achieve convergence.
+We apply VIND to electrophysiology, single-cell voltage and widefield imaging datasets with state-of-the-art results in reconstruction error.
+In single-cell voltage data, VIND finds a 5D latent space, with variables akin to those of Hodgkin-Huxley-like models.
+VIND's learned dynamics are further quantified by predicting future neural activity.
+VIND excels in this task, in some cases substantially outperforming current methods. \keywords{variational inference, nonlinear dynamics, single-cell voltage data}